Did you know that there are many historical places in Malaysia? Many are now iconic landmarks of independence.

 A visit to the Malacca Sultanate Palace offers a historical glimpse of the ancient Malay kingdom during its glory days.

-While you’re here, swing by the St Paul’s Church located on top of St Paul’s Hill.
+While you’re here, stop by the St Paul’s Church located on top of St Paul’s Hill.
 And on your hike up, check out the Architecture Museum Malacca and the Stamp Museum Malacca.

-If there’s time, make another pit stop at the Islamic Museum of Malacca where you can learn how Islam came to Malacca and advanced throughout the country.
+If there’s time, make another pit stop at the Islamic Museum of Malacca.
+So you can learn how Islam came to Malacca and advanced throughout the country.

 5. Christ Church Malacca